SinghIsWriting/astro/README.md

 # Astro
-This is a simple Python script that tracks the asteroids near the earth and display all the information about them.
+This is a simple Python script that tracks the asteroids near the earth and displays all the information about them.

 ![astro1-Screenshot 2023-07-07 172012](https://github.com/SinghIsWriting/astro/assets/122283853/73937e86-dd04-4c37-a899-a58e467fe522)